jlarmstrongiv/tracecamp-winter-2020/curriculum/day-3/README.md

 using [SWAPI](https://swapi.dev/api/planets/) (the Star Wars API):

-- Fetch all the pages of the planets with [axios](https://www.npmjs.com/package/axios)
+- Use Map() to fetch all the pages of the planets with [axios](https://www.npmjs.com/package/axios)
 - Filter out any planets with an unknown population
-- Use Map() to display all planet names with their populations
+- Display all planet names with their populations